tsahara/r7rs/content/basic.md

 error to attempt to store a new value into a location that is denoted by an immutable object.

-%% If an implementation makes it impossible for any program to alter an
-%% immutable object, it may treat the object as a value (similar to a
-%% number, boolean, symbol, or the empty list) rather than as a container
-%% for immutable locations.

 These locations are to be understood as conceptual, not physical.